lumi-ai-factory/data_management/content/2-1_ai-ready-data.md

 When these signals are present, data is not just available, it is ready to support repeatable, scalable AI and HPC workflows.

-# 2.3 Why Metadata Is Essential for AI-Ready Data
+## 2.3 Why metadata is essential for AI-ready data

 > [!TIP] Key takeaways
 >